The James Joyce Walking Tour

 Good question, Josh says, Joyce had a phenomenal memory, maybe photographic, he also consulted maps and other references and wrote letters to friends back in Dublin who fact-checked for him.

-It’s at this point while Josh is praising Joyce’s passion for accuracy that the gaunt madman jostles through our group, screams “Bullshit!” and walks on without breaking stride.
+It’s at this point while Josh is praising Joyce’s passion for accuracy that the gaunt madman jostles through our group, screams “Bullshit!” at Josh and moves on without breaking stride.
 Josh a tad rattled watches the man depart and says with a pained grin, “That was a Joycean moment.”

 We reward Josh with a laugh, we feel good for him, it’s a fine line.

-At another stop Josh from memory cites the passage in which Leopold Bloom after a big breakfast empties his bowels.
+At another stop, Josh from memory cites the passage in which Leopold Bloom after a big breakfast of kidneys etc. empties his bowels.
 A man in our group snickers, a woman wrinkles her face and says “Gross,” Josh says yeah, you know the phrase “sacred and profane”?
 Well, Joyce loved mixing the sacred and profane.

 Yeah, prissy Virginia Woolf thought there was too much pooping in Ulysses.

-We continue to another building and again Josh stands on the stoop and tells us about the building’s link to Ulysses, but I’m distracted by a man sitting on the next-door stoop with wild white beard and hair under a black broad-brimmed hat.
+We continue to another building and again Josh stands on the stoop and tells us about the building’s link to Ulysses, but I’m distracted by the guy sitting on the next-door stoop with wild white beard and hair under a black broad-brimmed hat.

-A minute or so into Josh’s spiel the man pulls big silver spoons from his coat and begins clacking the spoons against each other rhythmically and Josh is trying to ignore him when the spoon man gets up and steps into our group and says he’s been persecuted and imprisoned twice for his spoon-playing by the Irish government, and he rants more and more loudly about Irish officials who are schizophrenic rapists and Josh listens with a grimace-smile and finally announces we have to go now and leads us down the street and the spoon man follows us halfway down the block screaming at Josh that he’s going to be punished for being godless.
+A minute or so into Josh’s spiel the man pulls big silver spoons from his coat and begins clacking the spoons against each other rhythmically and Josh is trying to ignore him when the spoon man gets up and pushes into our group and says he’s been persecuted and imprisoned twice for his spoon-playing by the Irish government but he will not be silenced.
+His face is red and mottled and his eyes pale blue and bulging, and he raves about how Irish officials are schizophrenic rapists and Josh listens with a grimace-smile and finally announces we have to go now and leads us down the sidewalk and the spoon man follows us halfway down the block screaming that god will punish us for being godless.

-Mr. Morristown asks if this is part of the tour, haha, Josh shakes his head mournfully.
+Mr. Morristown asks if this incident is part of the tour, haha, Josh shakes his head mournfully.

-The two hours is up, we clap for Josh, the group disperses.
+The two hours are up, we clap for Josh, who smiles bashfully, the group disperses.
 I walk with Josh two blocks back to the center.
 I ask how he ended up here.
-After he got his doctorate he couldn’t get a permanent university position, he was an adjunct at Trinity for a while then got this gig with the Joyce Center.
+He says after he got his doctorate he couldn’t get a permanent university position, he was an adjunct at Trinity for a while then got this gig with the Joyce Center.

-What I don’t tell Josh is that I took the seminar in the aftermath of a drug trip that rocked me, left me in a semi-psychotic state, not so bad that I ranted at strangers in the street but pretty bad.
-So I was almost too receptive to the shape-shifting language of Finnegans Wake, reading the book made my thoughts even more chaotic and jumbled, I wasn’t sure what was real and what a dream.
+What I don’t tell Josh is that I took the seminar in the aftermath of a drug trip that rocked me, left me in a semi-psychotic state for months, not so bad that I ranted at strangers in the street but pretty bad.
+So I was almost too receptive to the shape-shifting language of Finnegans Wake, immersion in the book further blurred the line between what was real and what a dream.

 “Well, here we are,” Josh says, and I realize we’re back at the Joyce Center, and there leaning on the black spiky railing outside the center is Vicki with her red hair and scarf and lipstick.